Nibble and Dine

 lemon being juiced with metal citrus juicer.

 2. Then, just mix the lemon juice together with the cold water and sugar.
-Whisk the lemonade popsicle mixture together until the sugar is fully dissolved.
+Whisk the popsicle mixture together until the sugar is fully dissolved.
 This may take a full minute or two of whisking.

 If you're using a glass measuring cup like I am here, you can peek underneath to see if there are any sugar crystals remaining!